Every professional displayed on Counselling Directory has been independently

-I offer one-to-one hour-long therapy sessions for adults 18 and over.
+I welcome inquiries from individuals and couples 18 and over.
 I practice pluralistic counselling, which means that I draw upon different therapeutic styles to best meet the needs of each unique individual, and I will work with you to identify the approaches that feel right for you.
 No matter who you are or why you have decided to seek out counselling, I will offer you full acceptance, empathy and authenticity.

 Training, qualifications & experience